Best Landorus (Therian Forme) Raid Counters

 About our ranking methodology

-Our guide provides detailed information on recommended Pokémon and moves that are most effective against Therian Forme Landorus in Raid Battles.
-Whether you're looking for the best counters to take Therian Forme Landorus down quickly with high DPS, or the tankiest counters that can withstand its attacks, our guide has something for every trainer.
+Our guide provides detailed information on recommended Pokémon and moves that are most effective against Landorus (Therian Forme) in Raid Battles.
+Whether you're looking for the best counters to take Landorus (Therian Forme) down quickly with high DPS, or the tankiest counters that can withstand its attacks, our guide has something for every trainer.

-This guide displays a list of best Therian Forme Landorus counters in Pokémon GO with their Fast Attacks, Charged Attacks, DPS (damage per second), TDO (total damage output), faints, TTW (time to win), and score.
+This guide displays a list of best Landorus (Therian Forme) counters in Pokémon GO with their Fast Attacks, Charged Attacks, DPS (damage per second), TDO (total damage output), faints, TTW (time to win), and score.
 The list is sorted by the score, which is calculated based on the DPS and TDO.
 Each Pokemon's move type is indicated by an icon beside the move name.

 When calculating the best counters for any Pokémon, our simulator takes into account various factors, such as the defender's typing and average DPS against each attacker, the weather's influence, energy left over from using charge attacks, Shadow Pokémon attack and defense stat changes, and more.
 During the initial phase of simulations, we calculate DPS and TDO for each attacker that is currently available in the game, and then we continue to rank them.